You’re only human.

 Whether you just started your first job, a summer job, or an internship, there are tons of questions you might, and should have, about workplace safety.
-So, we’re here to answer some of the more important and popular ones below.
+So, we’re here to answer some of the more important and popular ones below in the "Frequently asked questions" section.

 You can also notify the Ministry of Labour about workplace fatalities, critical injuries, work refusals, unfair punishments and unsafe work practices by calling 1-877-202-0008.